 The Corporation's financial instruments that are potentially exposed to concentrations of credit risk consist of cash and receivables.
 The Corporation places its cash and cash held by the Corporation as agent with what it believes to be quality financial institutions.
-The Corporation, through its banks, participates in either the transaction account guarantee program whereby funds maintained in its non-interest bearing transaction accounts in the United States are fully guaranteed by the FDIC through December 31, 2009 or collateralized state and municipal classified accounts to minimize any potential risk to its cash held as agent.
+In addition, the Corporation placed its cash holdings in different financial institutions to have the full benefit of the Federal Deposit Insurance Corporation (FDIC) coverage up to \$250,000 per bank account.
 The receivables consist of amounts due from the Signatory States.
 The Corporation believes no significant risk of loss is likely as a result of credit risk concentrations with respect to its cash and receivables.